yingweiwo

 Hepatotoxicity

-Galactorrhea has been reported with asenapine according to the manufacturer.
-Hyperprolactinemia appears to be the cause of the galactorrhea.
-The hyperprolactinemia is caused by the drug's dopamine-blocking action in the tuberoinfundibular pathway.
-The maternal prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+According to the manufacturer, galactorrhea may occur with asenapine.
+Hyperprolactinemia appears to be the cause of galactorrhea.
+Hyperprolactinemia is caused by the drug's dopamine blocking effect on the tuberous-infundibular pathway.
+For mothers who have established lactation, their prolactin levels may not affect their ability to breastfeed.

-Patients enlisted in the National Pregnancy Registry for Atypical Antipsychotics who were taking a second-generation antipsychotic drug while breastfeeding (n = 576) were compared to control breastfeeding patients who had primarily diagnoses of major depressive disorder and anxiety disorders, most often treated with SSRI or SNRI antidepressants, but not with a second-generation antipsychotic (n = 818).
-Among women on a second-generation antipsychotic, 60.4% were on more than one psychotropic compared with 24.4% among women in the control group.
-Of the women on a second-generation antipsychotic, 59.3% reported “ever breastfeeding” compared to 88.2% of women in the control group.
-At 3 months postpartum, 23% of women on a second-generation antipsychotic were exclusively breastfeeding compared to 47% of women in the control group.
+Patients registered with the National Registry for Atypical Antipsychotic Pregnancy who were breastfeeding and taking second-generation antipsychotics (n = 576) were compared with a control group of breastfeeding patients primarily diagnosed with major depressive disorder and anxiety disorder (n = 818), who typically received selective serotonin reuptake inhibitors (SSRIs) or selective serotonin and norepinephrine reuptake inhibitors (SNRIs) but did not use second-generation antipsychotics.
+Among the women taking second-generation antipsychotics, 60.4% were also taking more than one psychotropic medication, compared to 24.4% in the control group.
+Among the women taking second-generation antipsychotics, 59.3% reported having breastfed, compared to 88.2% in the control group.
+At 3 months postpartum, 23% of the women taking second-generation antipsychotics were exclusively breastfeeding, compared to 47% in the control group.
 The number of women taking asenapine was not reported.

 References